 We welcome telephone and online bookings, and we are looking forward to seeing you soon.
-We have always exercised strict safety and hygiene routines, so most of the new guidelines are second nature to us.
+We have always exercised strict safety and hygiene procedures in the clinic.
 Please be assured that every possible safety precaution is being adhered to:

 Each IDD treatment lasts for one hour.
 Sessions begin with 10 minutes of heat therapy to warm the soft tissues and encourage blood flow into the injured area.
 This is followed by 25 minutes of IDD Therapy on the SPINA machine.
 Patients are harnessed safely and lie fully-clothed on the treatment bed during treatment.
 The sessions are comfortable and relaxing; some patients even fall asleep!

 When the session on the machine ends, patients are given 10 minutes of cold therapy.
 This is just to calm the treated area where muscles have been worked in a new way.

 Each session lasts for one hour and is billed as a one hour osteopathy treatment.
 A reduced rate is available when booking a series of treatments.

 This is an important question and one which James Pickering will discuss with you.
 It really does depend on the duration and severity of your condition.
 For long term problems, most patients will need a structured programme of regular treatments spread over four to six weeks.

 When patients have back pain or neck pain for some time, the spine can become stiff and immobile.
 The discs in the spine rely on movement for their hydration and nutrition.